Itsskiip/SUTDCalendarConverter/README.md

 Works completely on the local machine with only the python standard library.

 # Usage
+Download convert.py or copy & paste the code into your own python IDE/interpreter.

 The script comes with a simple CLI interface to guide you through the process.